Masterclass V1.0.6

 01. Installation

-Before we do anything, let's get the engine installed on your machine.
-This gives us the high-speed "Heartbeat" we need for smooth walking.
+Before I do anything, let's get the engine installed on your machine.
+This gives me the high-speed "Heartbeat" I need for smooth walking.

 02. The Walking Plan (Pseudo-Code)